Integrate the SDK

 processDetails.getInformation()[1]

-each time
+each

-is called.This way, the merchant always receives detailed status information about the transaction.
+called.This way, the merchant always receives detailed status

-Then, for the Bluetooth Miura reader, pair the reader with your device.
+information about the transaction.Then, for the Bluetooth Miura reader, pair the reader with your device.

-Start the app and tap your button.
-Follow the instructions on the reader and in the app.
-Do not worry about charging your card, it is just a test transaction.
+the reader and in the app.
+Do not worry about charging your card,

 Nice!
-You just processed the first transaction from your app.
+You just processed the first transaction from your

 Let the Merchant abort the transaction

-You have to add a button in the app to enable the merchant to abort the transaction.
+You have to add a button in the app to enable the merchant to

 canBeAborted

-flag in
+flag inonStatusChanged

-public void onStatusChanged(TransactionProcess process , Transaction transaction, TransactionProcessDetails processDetails) { //.. abortButton.setVisibility(transaction != null && transaction.canBeAborted() ?
+:public void onStatusChanged(TransactionProcess process , Transaction transaction, TransactionProcessDetails processDetails) { //.. abortButton.setVisibility(transaction != null && transaction.canBeAborted() ?
 View.VISIBLE : View.INVISIBLE); }

-Then, create a click listener for the abort button that aborts the transaction:
+Then, create a click listener for the abort button that aborts

 public void abort() { process.requestAbort(); }

 Don't hide the checkout UI directly after the merchant hasrequested the abort, and don't show text such as 'Aborting...' by yourself.
-The SDK will call the
+The SDK will call theonCompletedcallback once the transaction is aborted.
+Also, we recommend to let the transaction continue while the app is in the background.

-Store Merchant Data on your Backend
+Store Merchant Data on

 Right now, you have hardcoded the